dora1998/gh-glance/README.md

 - Type: String
 - Default: "" (empty string)
 - Description: Task name to run before each task.
 This task will be executed before running any other task, except when running the prepare task itself.

+### `base.auto_checkout`

+- Type: Boolean
+- Default: true
+- Description: Whether to automatically checkout the branch when running a task.

 ### `base.auto_pull`